DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

   <img alt="HiveBox Project Overview" border="0" width="90%" src={require('./hivebox-project-overview.png').default} />
 </p>

-This project follows the same Dynamic MVP-style mindset used in the [roadmap](../../getting-started).
-Which aims to cover the whole Software Development Life Cycle (SDLC).
-That mean each phase of this project will cover all aspects of the DevOps areas like planning, coding, containers, testing, continuous integration, continuous delivery, infrastructure, etc.
+This project follows the same Dynamic MVP-style mindset used in the [roadmap](../../getting-started), which aims to cover the whole Software Development Life Cycle (SDLC).
+That means each phase of this project will cover all aspects of the DevOps areas like planning, coding, containers, testing, continuous integration, continuous delivery, infrastructure, etc.

-This project works the best in `Pairing` mode where you have another person helps you whenever you stuck (like a mentor or so).
+This project works best in `Pairing` mode, where you have another person to help you whenever you get stuck (like a mentor or something).
 But in case you don't have that, always back to the `Related Module` where it has more details could help you in the project.

 **Tips**

 - Avoid stereotypes about yourself!
-You just have to think different this time!
+You have to think differently this time!
 - Say `NO` more to other things during the project implementation.
 Even good things, i.e., stay focused!
 - Remember, life is all about tread-offs!
 [You can do anything if you stop trying to do everything](https://oliveremberton.com/2013/you-can-do-anything-if-you-stop-trying-to-do-everything/).

 :::note
-Each phase of this project is tackled gradually part of the roadmap modules.
+Each phase of this project is tackled gradually as part of the roadmap modules.
 But it's also **standalone**, and you can work on it if you have the required knowledge for each phase.
 :::

 :::danger
-Remember, the goal is not only to implement the project but also to learn industry best practices in the DevOps field!
+Remember, the goal is to implement the project and learn industry best practices in the DevOps field!
-Just applying this project without understanding what the problems to solve will not help you to be a DevOps Engineer!
+Just applying this project without understanding the problems to solve will not help you become a DevOps Engineer!
 :::

 ## Goal